home-assistant/home-assistant.io/source/privacy/index.markdown

 ## {% linkable_title Information We Collect from Other Sources %}

 With your authorization, we may also obtain information about you from other sources.
-For example, if you create or log into your WordPress.com account through a social media service (like Facebook or Google) or if you connect your account to a social media service, we will receive information from that service (such as your username, basic profile information, and friends list) via the authorization procedures used by that service.
+For example, if you create or log into your Home Assistant Community account through a social media service (like Facebook or Google) or if you connect your account to a social media service, we will receive information from that service (such as your username, basic profile information, and friends list) via the authorization procedures used by that service.
 The information we receive depends on which services you authorize and any options that are available.

 ## {% linkable_title Protection of Certain Personally-Identifying Information %}